Is cannabis legal in Texas?

-Adult-use cannabis is currently illegal in Texas.
-A limited program makes low-THC, high-cannabidiol (CBD) cannabis available to patients.
+No, adult-use cannabis is currently illegal in Texas.
+A limited program makes low-THC, high-CBD cannabis available to patients.

 The law specifically prohibits ingesting low-THC cannabis by smoking.

-On June 14, 2019, Republican Gov. Greg Abbott signed HB 3703, which expanded the qualifying conditions for medical marijuana use and eliminated the need for a second physician's opinion.
+Gov. Greg Abbott signed HB 3703, expanding the qualifying conditions for medical marijuana use and eliminating the need for a second physician's opinion and the 20-to-1 concentration requirement.
 However, the bill did not amend the language “prescribe” and “prescription,” which may be used only with FDA-approved substances.

-Only patients in the registry, who have been diagnosed with a qualifying condition by a state-certified physician, can purchase medical cannabis from one of three current DPS-licensed medical dispensaries.
+Only patients in the registry who have been diagnosed with a qualifying condition by a state-certified physician can purchase CBD products with low-THC from a DPS-licensed medical dispensary.

-SB 339 does not specify any restrictions on where a patient can legally possess or consume medical cannabis.
+The law does not mention any restrictions on where a patient can legally possess or consume medical cannabis.

-Possession limits are set by attending physicians and are specified in individual patients' prescriptions.
+Possession limits are set by the patient's physician and specified in their prescription.

 Home cultivation is illegal in Texas.

 CURT is the system that allows physicians to register and prescribe low-THC cannabis to qualified patients.
 No registry identification card is needed, nor is there a fee to participate in the program.
 Once certified and added to the registry by their attending physician, patients can purchase low-THC cannabis products from any state-licensed dispensary.